elsiklab/maizemine_doc/docs/index.md

 **Quick Search**

-The ‘Quick Search’ enables users to search keywords from any of the datasets in MaizeMine.
+The "Quick Search" enables users to search keywords from any of the datasets in MaizeMine.
 The Quick Search box is on the main page and on the upper-right hand corner of each page.
 Users can input their gene name, gene identifiers or keywords and search MaizeMine.
-The wildcard character ‘*’ can be used to get all results that matches the query.
-As an example, enter ‘GR2b’ in the search box and click ‘Search’.
+The wildcard character "*" can be used to get all results that matches the query.
+As an example, enter "GR2b" in the search box and click "Search".

 ![Quick Search](./images/fig2_quick_search.png "Quick Search")